wpeebles/gangealing/README.md

 [![Watch the video](images/method.png)](https://www.wpeebles.com/images/gangealing_visuals/gangealing.mp4)

+Once trained, the average aligned image is a _template_ from which you can propagate anything.
+For example, by drawing cartoon eyes on our average congealed cat image, you can propagate them realistically any video or image of a cat.

 This repository contains:

 * 🎱 Pre-trained GANgealing models for eight datasets, including both the Spatial Transformers and generators